ZixiBenZhang/ml4dv/README.md

 # LLM for Design Verification

 ---
-___LLM4DV___ is a benchmark for utilising large language models in hardware design verification.
+___LLM4DV___ is a benchmarking framework utilising large language models in hardware design verification.
 This project provides a framework for incorporating LLMs in test stimuli generation (i.e. generating inputs for testing a device).
 The goal is to generate stimuli to cover most of the test bins (i.e. test cases) from a predefined coverage plan with the LLM using as few tokens as possible.

-This project contains three device-under-test:
+This project contains three device-under-tests (DUTs):
 1. __Stride detector__: a device that detects single- and double-stride patterns.
 This kind of design is the core of data prefetchers for CPUs.
 2. __*Ibex* instruction decoder__: a RISC-V instruction decoder.